Asset Protection Against Estate Taxes

 Who has to pay estate taxes?

-Anyone who dies with a gross estate of $1 million or more is subject to Estate Taxes.
-If the decedent has made large lifetime gifts, the threshold for triggering Estate Taxes may be substantially less than $1 million.
+If you die with a gross estate of $1 million or more, you will be subject to estate taxes.
+However, if you or a decedent makes or has made large lifetime gifts, the threshold for triggering estate taxes decreases.

 How do you calculate the gross estate?

-As you can imagine, when it comes time to paying estate taxes, the IRS and the MA Department of Revenue count virtually everything to calculate your gross estate.
+As you can imagine, when it comes time to paying estate taxes, the IRS and the Massachusetts Department of Revenue count virtually everything to calculate your gross estate.

 Your gross estate will include the obvious things like real estate, bank and investment accounts, stocks and bonds.